 4. Services

-The fun part – describe the different services you plan to sell including the pricing structure.
+The fun part – describe the different services you plan to sell including the packages and pricing structure.
 This could be in-person PT sessions, online programs, specialist workshops, fitness products, etc.

 5. Sales & Marketing Strategy

-How you’ll attract clients – explain your brand positioning and outline your marketing plan by listing the activities you’ll do to generate revenue, attract clients, and promote your PT business.
+How you’ll attract clients – explain your brand positioning and outline your personal training marketing plan by listing the activities you’ll do to generate revenue, attract clients, and promote your PT business.

 6. Financial Information